markohantula/evidos.github.io/index.md

 ## Authentication

 To authenticate you have to add two HTTP headers to every request you make.
-The first header includes the name "Application" with the value "APPKey [the app key]".
+The first header includes the name "Application" with the value "APPKey {appkey here}".
 This application key will be provided to you by email.
 The second header includes the name "Authorization" with the value "APIKey {your usertoken}".
 The Usertoken can be generated via Settings > Usertokens at the [SignHost Portal](https://portal.signhost.com/).